Search

 Enter: Your Burnout Battery.

-Maybe you have a normal-sized fully-charged battery.
+Maybe you have a normal-sized, fully-charged battery.

 But maybe your battery is naturally smaller.
 So even fully charged, it depletes way faster than a “normal” sized battery.
 For example, I burn out super easy.
 Which is why I was always a terrible employee—anytime I felt like the work I did wasn’t important, got pressured to conform or hide my personality, or felt trapped by bureaucracy—I’d fully disengage and quit soon after.